-In October 2011, I started Arttextry.com, Inc. where today I still sell inspirational posters.
+In October 2011, I started Arttextry.com, Inc. where I displayed and sold inspirational/motivational posters.
 Of course, Lady Feminique and Now are my favorites.
 Soon enough, I had spent my last few dollars producing the website, engaging artist to do work-for-hire, producing posters and after which I had no cash left to complete the entire collection, much less start a marketing campaign.
-I don't know if you know, but marketing is very expensive.
+I don’t know if you know, but marketing is very expensive.
 It was way more than I could afford.
-Still, to this day, I keep my window open to the internet public.
-Presently, there is a series of 8 Arttextry posters at Arttextry.com.
-Perhaps there is one there for you and or someone you care about.
-Take a peek.
+I kept my window open to the internet public for as long as financially feasible.
+Perhaps, one day soon I will reopen that window.

 In 2013, I had the good fortune of meeting Gus Castellanos, MD., a retired Neurologist.
 Listen to this, it was the word “Now” that connected us.
 I was in the office of the risk manager at the Mercy hospital.
 I was there to subpoena hospital records, and while the document was being reviewed, I noticed the lady was listening to soundscapes and the word “Now”, in big bold letters, was on her computer screen.
 I told her that I had written a poem with that as its title.
 That is when she mentioned Dr. Castellano.
 She said he was into that kind of “thing”.
 She gave me his email address, I contacted him, we met and he introduced me to Mindfulness Meditation; the kind of “thing” he was into.
 Dr. Castellanos is a master teacher who became my mentor, and I have been learning and practicing Mindfulness ever since.

-Still my restless mind found something else to do.
+Still, my restless mind found something else to do.
 I would become a professional Life coach and, in 2014, I was certified.
 Then it occurred to me that I may be good at being a public speaker, a motivational speaker.
 So, I did a speech for the Phoenix Center for Healing here in Miami.
-The speech is titled Slow Down.
+The speech is titled (link to video speech with the same title) Slow Down.
 As you can see, I kept changing outfits, but I was always dressed.
-I knew where I wanted to go, but had no financial means of getting "there".
+I knew where I wanted to go, but had no financial means of getting “there”.

 One day in 2015 while I meditated, Now O’ Clock, again, crossed my mind and this time I embraced the idea of revising it.
 So, I planted my butt on my chair, started to write, and here we are.
 Yes way, Jose and I did go “there.”This, I attribute to Mindfulness.